hydroframe/ospool_parflow/README.md

-# Repo Containing Instructions to run Parflow using OSPool
+# Run Parflow using OSPool

 This repo contains instructions how to run parflow using OSPool servers.